carla-simulator/carla/Docs/how_to_make_a_new_map.md

   ![ue_vehicle_spawnpoint](img/ue_vehicle_spawnpoint.png)

 * When you check `Generate Routes` in Open Drive Actor, it generates the road network but it won't show individual planners.
-In order to show those points, do the following:
+In order to show those points, please do the following:

-    1. Select all `RoutePlanner` actors
+    1. Select all `RoutePlanner` actors.
-    2. Move them
+    2. Move them.
     3. Press `ctr + z` and they will show up on the map.
     ![ue_route_points](img/ue_route_points.png)